DataDog/documentation/content/en/tracing/profiler/profiler_troubleshooting.md

 | Bell-Soft (Liberica)        | u262                                                           |
 | Upstream builds             | u272                                                           |

-If your vendor is not on the list, [open a support ticket][2] to ask if your vendor is supported.
+If your vendor is not on the list, [open a support ticket][2], we can let you know if we're planning to support it or if we already offer beta support.

 ## Removing sensitive information from profiles